 All year long, we’ve watched Tristan Thompson do work in the paint and play like a true veteran rather than a freshman.

 Cory Joseph on the other hand had an up and down year, and one must ask if he’s indeed NBA ready?
 Despite his struggles we take a closer look.
 For starters, it’s rare to see a freshman point guard start and play major minutes for a top 25 team.

-Joseph a Canadian with deep roots in Toronto averaged a decent 10.4 points per, dimmed up 3 assists, and windexed the glass close to 4 times while logging a team high 32.2 minutes per contest.
+Joseph, a Canadian with deep roots in Toronto, averaged a decent 10.4 points per, dimmed up 3 assists, and windexed the glass close to 4 times, while logging a team high 32.2 minutes per contest.

 Cory Joseph is an all-around talent that has the ability to lock down opposing defenders, manage a ball club and keep defenders honest with his long bombs.

-Cory Joseph declaring himself for the 2011 NBA Draft is definitely the right choice, his attitude is right, his game speaks volume and worst case scenario he tests the waters to get a better scope of his draft potential and returns to Texas to play with his fellow Canadians since hasn’t hired an agent.
+Cory Joseph declaring himself for the 2011 NBA Draft is definitely the right choice, his attitude is right, his game speaks volume and worst case scenario he tests the waters to get a better scope of his draft potential and returns to Texas to play with his fellow Canadians since he hasn’t hired an agent.

 As it currently stands he´s a late first round pick in 2011.
-One more year of NCAA basketball will recently help refine his game and improve his stock in the 2012 NBA Draft, although, the latter seems to have a heavier guard contigent.
+One more year of NCAA basketball will recently help refine his game and improve his stock in the 2012 NBA Draft, although, the latter seems to have a heavier guard contingent.